-27 March 2018
+27 March 2018 (updated 13 November 2019)

-All banks – traditional and fintech – are exposed to various forms of risk.
-In principle, new technologies could improve the efficiency and resilience of both new and more established banks’ infrastructures.
+All banks – traditional ones and those that use fintech – are exposed to various forms of risk.
+In principle, new technologies could improve the efficiency and resilience of both new and more established banks’ infrastructures, offering varied products and services to a wider spectrum of consumers.
 However, they could also accentuate certain existing risks.